newjersey/navigator.business.nj.gov/content/src/archived-opportunities/mwbe.md

 After you complete this, you will have:

-* A Minority/Women-owned Business Enterprise Certificate
+* A Minority/Women-owned Business Enterprise certificate